robosoft-ai/SMACC/README.md

  * ***Dynamically extensible funcionality:*** SMACC uses rosplugins to provide rich action clients that can be dinamically imported at runtime and stored in the local machine.
 This enables the SMACC application extend or improve the runtime behavior of the system.
 You can just replace some plugin components and keeping the original SMACC application without needing to recompile.

 ## Cannonical SMACC applications
 The cannonical SMACC applications are mobile robots (that may optionally have manipulators) that have to navigate around the environment and use some of the onboard tools.
-One example could be the PR2 Robot working in a factory navigating to some selfs with parcels and fetching them to some delivery point.
-Other example would be vaccum cleaner or other mobile robot that must perform a sistematic navigation on the ground executing some tool, in order to do that, SMACC provide some navigation planners that can help on this task (see more on section ROS Integration).
+One example could be the PR2 Robot working in a factory navigating to some shelves with parcels, fetching them, and then navigating to some delivery point.
+Other example would include vaccum cleaners or mobile robots that must perform a systematic navigation on the ground executing some tool, in order to do that, SMACC provide some navigation planners that can help on this task (see more on section ROS Integration).

 ## ROS Integration